 - Traditional Japanese tattoo takes almost one year to finish completely.

-- Only a few numbers of the tattoo artist are best for doing a traditional tattoo of japan.
+- Only a few numbers of tattoo artists are best for doing a traditional tattoo of japan.
 Because it is hard to find many good Japanese tattoo artists due to the Japanese government’s hard stance against tattoos.

 To sum up I can suggest that if you have a strong personality and really love traditional reality than traditional Japanese tattoo will be one of the best options for you.
 Because, this tattoo has proper authenticity, dignity, and original style.
 Generally, in this modern world for tattoo art, this tattoo has caught the crave of a tattoo fan.